txuswashere/Linux-Software/README.md

 - (https://github.com/pdfarranger/pdfarranger) [PDF Arranger](https://github.com/pdfarranger/pdfarranger) - PDF Arranger is a small application, which helps the user to merge or split pdf documents and rotate, crop and rearrange their pages using an interactive and intuitive graphical interface.
 - (https://github.com/torakiki/pdfsam) [PDFsam](http://www.pdfsam.org/) - A desktop application to split, extract pages, rotate, mix and merge PDF files.
 - (https://github.com/junrrein/pdfslicer) [PDF Slicer](https://junrrein.github.io/pdfslicer/) - PDF Slicer is a simple application to extract, merge, rotate and reorder pages of PDF documents.
-- ![Non Free][money icon] [PDF Studio](https://www.qoppa.com/pdfstudio/) - An easy to use, full-featured PDF editing software that is a reliable alternative to Adobe Acrobat and provides all PDF functions needed at a fraction of the cost.
+- [PDF Studio](https://www.qoppa.com/pdfstudio/) - An easy to use, full-featured PDF editing software that is a reliable alternative to Adobe Acrobat and provides all PDF functions needed at a fraction of the cost.
 PDF Studio maintains full compatibility with the PDF Standard.
 - (https://launchpad.net/qpdfview) [qpdfview](https://launchpad.net/qpdfview) - qpdfview is a tabbed document viewer.
 - (https://github.com/Sigil-Ebook/Sigil) [Sigil](https://sigil-ebook.com/) - Sigil is a multi-platform EPUB ebook editor.
 - (https://git.pwmt.org/pwmt/zathura.git) [Zathura](https://pwmt.org/projects/zathura/) - Zathura is a highly customizable and functional document viewer.